 4 steps in the customer journey

-With our speech routing solution, the accessibility of your contact centre will be optimized, customers are identified and questions classified using speech recognition.
-Calls are handled via self-service or routed to the right employee with the right skill and the agent will immediately see if the customer has already been in contact before and about what.
+With our speech routing solution, the availability of your customer service will improve and customer experience will be optimized.
+Customers are identified and questions classified using speech recognition.
+Calls are handled via self-service or routed to the right agent with the right skill.
+The agent will immediately see if the customer has already been in contact before and about what.
 We distinguish four steps in the customer contact journey.

 Who is the customer?